-It’s no secret that hand injuries are some of the most common among jobsites, but they are also some of the most preventable – and thanks to this new impact protection standard, hand injuries will be more preventable than ever.
+It’s no secret that hand injuries are some of the most common among job sites, but they are also some of the most preventable – and thanks to the impact protection standard, hand injuries are more preventable than ever.

-This gave glove manufacturers free reign on glove claims when it came to the protective nature of their impact technology, which made it very difficult for safety managers to choose proper impact protection.
+This gave glove manufacturers free rein on glove claims when it came to the protective nature of their impact technology, which made it very difficult for safety managers to choose proper impact protection.
 It also created confusion in the market as to what was protective enough for certain applications, and what was not.

-As a member of the ISEA board and their hand protection sub-committee group, HexArmor® has been working closely with the ISEA and other leading glove manufacturers to develop and implement this new ANSI/ISEA impact standard in 2019.
+As a member of the ISEA board and their hand protection sub-committee group, HexArmor® worked closely with the ISEA and other leading glove manufacturers to develop and implement the ANSI/ISEA impact standard in 2019.

-Published February 27, 2019, the new ISEA 138 standard establishes the minimum performance, classification and labeling requirements for gloves that are designed to protect the knuckles and fingers from impacts.
+The ANSI/ISEA 138-2019 standard establishes the minimum performance, classification, and labeling requirements for gloves that are designed to protect the knuckles and fingers from impacts.

 One pair of gloves is required per test.
-The gloves are cut in half and the back-of-hand is placed on an anvil.
+The gloves are cut in half and the back of hand is placed on an anvil.
 A striker with a force of 5 Joules is dropped on the required back-of-hand locations.
 The amount of force transferred through the glove back-of-hand is recorded with a force gauge that is connected below the anvil.

-The ISEA 138 will test two areas for impact performance: knuckles, and fingers/thumb.
-On both gloves, knuckles are tested four times and fingers/ thumb are tested five times.
-The average of the knuckle tests is compared to the average of the ten finger tests.
-The highest average of the two is the final impact testing score.
+The ISEA 138 tests two areas for impact performance: knuckles, and fingers/thumb.
+On both gloves, knuckles are tested four times, and fingers/ thumb are tested five times.
+The average of the knuckle tests is compared to the average of the ten-finger tests, and the lower-performing average of the two is the final impact testing score.

-EN388 vs. ISEA 138 – What’s Different?
+EN388 vs. ISEA 138 – What’s different?

 EN388 only tests the impact on the knuckles and are given a pass or fail score – no performance levels.
 To pass the test, the transmitted force needs to be less than or equal to 7 kilonewtons with no single results greater than 9 kilonewtons.

 Whereas the ISEA 138 tests on all fingers and knuckles and are rated with performance levels 1-3.
 This inclusion of fingers is critical for industrial glove users, whose fingers are usually at a high risk for injury.

-The ANSI/ISEA 138 standard is unlike most standards from ANSI, where PPE manufacturers are on an honor system when it comes to publishing test results.
+The ANSI/ISEA 138-2019 standard is unlike most standards from ANSI, where PPE manufacturers are on an honor system when it comes to publishing test results.
 ISEA 138 requires testing in a lab that meets the laboratory conformity assessment standard IOS/IEC 17205.